bobby-brennan/gitback-blog/articles/apis-guru/content.md

 * It makes automated testing and mocking easy
 * It allows you to link into an ecosystem of tools (including LucyBot!)

-but the benefit I want to talk about here is one of the most crucial: Discovery.
+But the benefit I want to talk about here is one of the most crucial: **Discovery**.

 The two services I want to highlight here are: